Omar Quintanilla: Colorado Rockies

-The Rockies assigned him to the Colorado Springs Sky Sox of the Class AAA Pacific Coast League (PCL). and promoted him to the majors in late July.
+On July 15, 2005, Quintanilla was traded along with outfielder Eric Byrnes to the Colorado Rockies in exchange for pitchers Joe Kennedy and Jay Witasick.
+The Rockies subsequently assigned him to the Colorado Springs Sky Sox of the Triple-A Pacific Coast League (PCL). and promoted him to the majors in late July.
 He made his debut on July 31 and went 1-3.
 In each of the next three seasons, Quintanilla began the season with Triple-A Colorado Springs and was promoted to the majors at least once each season.
 In limited at-bats, he had his highest batting average in 2008 at .238.

 The Office of the Commissioner of Baseball announced August 11, 2010, that Quintanilla had received a 50-game suspension after testing positive for Methylhexaneamine, a performance-enhancing substance, in violation of the Minor League Drug Prevention and Treatment Program.

 Texas Rangers

-Quintanilla signed with the Texas Rangers after the season and in July 2011, he had his contract purchased by Texas after hitting .298 in 51 games with Round Rock Express of the PCL.
-On August 1, he was outrighted to back to Round Rock and elected free agency.
+On December 4, 2010, Quintanilla signed a minor league contract with the Texas Rangers.
+On July 8, 2011, he had his contract purchased by Texas after hitting .298 in 51 games with Round Rock Express of the PCL.
+On September 1, Quintanilla was removed from the 40-man roster and sent outright to Round Rock, but rejected the assignment and elected free agency.
 Overall with the Rangers, he hit .045 in 11 games, with two RBI.

 New York Mets

 On January 3, 2012, Quintanilla signed a minor league contract with the New York Mets.
-On May 29, 2012, Quintanilla's contract was purchased by the New York Mets from Buffalo Bisons Class AAA International League after hitting .282 in 48 games.
+On May 29, Quintanilla's contract was purchased by the New York Mets from Buffalo Bisons Triple-A International League after hitting .282 in 48 games.
 He first saw big-league action that same night, going 3-for-4 with 2 doubles in his debut against the Philadelphia Phillies at Citi Field.
-On June 1, 2012, Omar started at shortstop on the first ever no-hitter in New York Mets history thrown by Johan Santana.
-The New York Mets shut out the St Louis Cardinals 8-0.
+On June 1, Quintanilla started at shortstop on the first ever no-hitter in New York Mets history thrown by Johan Santana, as the team shut out the St Louis Cardinals 8-0.
 He was designated for assignment on July 17.

 Baltimore Orioles

-On July 20, 2012, Quintanilla was traded to the Baltimore Orioles for financial considerations.

-He played 2nd base for the Orioles.
-He had 4 home runs and 15 RBIs.
+On July 20, 2012, Quintanilla was traded to the Baltimore Orioles in exchange for financial considerations.
+In 36 appearances for Baltimore, he primarily played 2nd base, and batted .232/.284/.354 with three home runs and 12 RBI.

-Second stint with Mets
+New York Mets (second stint)

-On January 5, 2013, Quintanilla signed a minor league deal with the New York Mets which included an invitation to Spring Training.
-His contract was purchased and he was subsequently called up on May 30 when shortstop Ruben Tejada was placed on the 15-day disabled list.
-The Mets moved closer Frank Francisco from the 15-day to the 60-day disabled list to make room on the 40 man roster.
-He became a free agent on December 2, 2013, after being non-tendered.
-He re-signed to a minor league deal in January 2014.
-He was designated for assignment on May 8, 2014.
-Quintanilla elected free agency in October 2014.
+On January 5, 2013, Quintanilla signed a minor league contract with the New York Mets that included an invitation to spring training.
+His contract was purchased and he was subsequently called up on May 30, when shortstop Ruben Tejada was placed on the 15-day disabled list.
+In 95 appearances for the Mets, Quintanilla batted .222/.306/.283 with two home runs, 21 RBI, and two stolen bases.
+He became a free agent on December 2, after being non-tendered.